 Speciality: Festival of love

-Kumbh MelaUjjain is one of those places where the infamous Kumbh Mela is held, four times in every 12 years.
-Commemorating the victory of good over evil, this mela involves people taking a dip in the holy River Shipra to wash off their sins and getting involved in praying, part-devotional singing, debating about mythology and mass feeding the people around.
+Kumbh MelaUjjain is one of those places where the infamous Kumbh Mela is held, four times every 12 years.
+Commemorating the victory of good over evil, this mela involves people taking a dip in the holy river Shipra to wash off their sins and getting involved in praying, part-devotional singing, debating about mythology and mass feeding the people around.